Albanian revolt of 1847: Revolt

 Albanian peasants, mostly from southern Albania, reacted to the actions of Ottoman administration and in June 1847, their representatives met in Mesaplik.
 The meeting, known as "Assembly of Mesaplik" (Albanian:Kuvendim i Mesaplikut), opposed the centralist Tanzimat reforms.
 In a memorandum sent to the Turkish sultan the participants declared that they would not send soldiers in the regular army, would not pay the new taxes and would also not accept the new administration.
 The Assembly highlighted that the Albanian people, Muslim and Christian, are one and undivided, calling on all, without exception, to go to war against Ottoman rulers and demand that life, honor and wealth of all Albanians be guaranteed regardless of religion.
 On these grounds was formed the Albanian National League.
 The League created a committee with Zenel Gjoleka as its leader.
 The goal of the committee was to better organize political and military activities of Albanian resistance.
 When the new Ottoman administration tried to gather the new taxes in Kuç, the peasants went into open rebellion in July 1847.
 500 men led by Zenel Gjoleka marched toward Delvinë and liberated the city.
 In a short period of time the uprising expanded in all Vlorë region, Chameria, Përmet and especially in Mallakastër where the local rebels were led by another notable local leader, Rrapo Hekali.

 Isuf bey Vrioni with its men attacked the rebels in the Mallakastër area.
 The Ottoman forces were defeated, with Isuf and his brother being captured during the fighting and executed by the rebels.
-After that, Rrapo Hekali and the Mallakastër rebels attacked Berat, but having no artillery they could not capture the castle.
+After that, Rrapo Hekali and the Mallakastriot rebels attacked Berat, but having no artillery they could not capture the castle.
 They continued the siege without attacking the castle.
 At the same time, the rebels led by Gjoleka and Çelo Picari defeated an Ottoman force coming from Ioannina.
 The Gjoleka men also attacked Gjirokastër and kept its castle under siege.
 The Porte was alarmed by the news and a relief force of 3000 men under Shahin bey Kosturi was sent from Thessaly against the rebels in Gjirokastër, but Kosturi and his Ottoman force were also defeated by the forces of Gjoleka.
 Gjoleka also tried to cooperate with the Greeks, and negotiated with the Greek government of Ioannis Kolettis, but with little success.
 Contacts with Kolettis seem to have continued, since Gjoleka has received a large scale participation by Christian chieftains, Albanians and Greeks, in his movement.
 A new Ottoman army of 5000 men was sent from Ioannina against Gjoleka.
 With a force of 1500 men Gjoleka was able to defeat again the Ottoman army yet again in the Battle of Dholan on 28 August 1847.